-This outlines the history of the Open Philanthropy Project and links to our annual plans and self-reviews, and other progress updates.
+This outlines the history of Open Philanthropy and links to our annual plans and self-reviews, and other progress updates.

-The Open Philanthropy Project was launched as GiveWell Labs in late 2011, but we made little progress on it until 2013.
+Open Philanthropy was launched as GiveWell Labs in late 2011, but we made little progress on it until 2013.
 Specifically:

 - In its 2011 annual review (published in 2012), GiveWell wrote, “GiveWell Labs made little progress in 2011 aside from being launched, but we expect it to be a major priority for 2012.”